Welcome to Rehab South Florida – the state’s top-rated recovery center providing evidence-based rehabilitation plans and Dual Diagnosis Treatments.

 Our stance on dependency is that addiction is a treatable disease best overcame through treating the mind, body, soul, and co-occurring disorders such as anxiety and depression.

-Our all-encompassing treatment modality is what allowed us to achieve an unprecedented milestone; over 90% of our patients achieve long-term sobriety.
+Our all-encompassing treatment modality is what allowed us to achieve an unprecedented milestone; many of our patients achieve long-term sobriety.

 When it comes to substance use disorders our clinical team, treatment staff, and addiction recovery specialists have raised the bar and continue to set the standard in the field of addiction recovery care.
 Long-term abstinence begins by determining if an underlying mental health disorder is present and if so treating it before the addiction itself.